Svirel: Playing technique

 Double svirel has two similar pipes of different lengths.
 Each of the pipes has a whistle and three finger-holes.
 The size of the double svirel can vary greatly.
 The bigger pipe can be 29 to 47 cm long, and the smaller 22 to 35 cm.
 The big pipe is usually held in the right hand and the small one in the left hand.

 Bringing together two pipes into one instrument makes it possible for one player to perform two-voice melodies.
-The repertoire of double svirel tunes is quite extensive and versatile.
+The repertoire of double svirel tunes are quite extensive and versatile.
 Double svirel was unevenly spread in Russia.